Creating a new project for MetricQ

 it must install a PyPI-provided version of protobuf

-that is compatible with the host-installed version of the protobuf
+that is compatible with the host-installed version of the protobuf-compiler, protoc.

 Optional dependencies